-In the fall of 1965, millionaire Robert Beverly Evans started buying up shares of the American Motors Corporation.
-By January 1966, he had acquired over 200,000 shares of AMC, making him the company’s largest shareholder and earning him a seat on the board of directors.
+In the fall of 1965, Evans began buying up AMC shares, which thanks to the gloomy financial forecasts were attractively cheap.
+In late January 1966, he announced that he had purchased more than 200,000 shares, which made him the company’s largest single stockholder and earned him a seat on the board of directors.

-Evans felt that American’s principal failing was its staid, fusty image.
+Evans, like the contemporary automotive press, concluded that American Motors’ principal failing was its staid, fusty image.
 Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses of the fifties, but now the Baby Boomers were reaching driving age and they had no interest at all in AMC’s frugal Ramblers.
 The youth market was booming and Evans thought it was high time American Motors claimed its share.

-A few months before the Mustang debuted, AMC had exhibited a cute fastback coupe called Tarpon, styled by Bob Nixon and based on the compact Rambler American.
-Dick Teague pushed to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to instead scale up the design for the midsize Rambler Classic platform.
+A few months before the Mustang debuted, AMC had exhibited a cute fastback coupe called Tarpon, styled by Robert Nixon and based on the compact Rambler American.
+Styling chief Dick Teague pushed AMC management to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to instead scale up the design for the midsize Rambler Classic platform.
 The result was the awkward Rambler Marlin, which was no threat at all to the Mustang, or even the Dodge Charger.

 PROJECT IV AND AMX